murilo9/macaw-ts/README.md

 ### How do entities read data from the Input layer

-The game instance will likely have a Input instance, and will let a universal keypress (or similar) event listener update its attributes.
+The game instance has an Input instance, and will let a universal keypress event listener update its attributes.
 Entities then can read data from it.
-The input instance will has a input config (a key map, defined in the constructor) that maps keyboard keys to the inputs (axis, etc).
-The input has a listener (array of callbacks) that entities can subscribe to in order to listen to its events.
+The input instance has an input config (a key map, defined in the constructor) that maps keyboard keys to the inputs (axis, etc).
+The input has a listener (array of callbacks) that entities can subscribe to (through Game's onKe/onKeuUp/onKeyDown methods) in order to listen to its events.
 _For the mouse, the game will listen to all move and click events, and provide a listener (array of callbacks) that entities can subscribe to.
 The game will also provide a more specific click listener that graphic entities can listen to in order to know whether the mouse clicked on them._

 ### How do entities interact with the Sound layer